Meadowlarke/Bibliography/Garrett2011.md

 -: Borge parodying composers names.

-#Z: Victor Borge was a Danish pianist of Jewish heritage.
-He was known for parodying the names of composers asd unexpetedly inserting moving performances of the classics into what were otherwise comedy routines.

 256: Borges's *Comedy in Music.*

 -: Borge on communicating intent to the audience.

-#Z: Victor Borge said that it was generally the case that those who laughed the most at his performances were those who were more musically educated.
-However, he stressed, he was always working two audiences at the same time--those knowledgable of classical music and those who are not.
-He said "my jokes must be understood by everybody.
-Nobody must be bored."

-#Z: Victor Borge stressed that he never makes fun of the music, but rather makes "fun with the music" and thought that this attitude had brought new listeners to classical music, who would go back to the concert hall for more music without the comedy.

 ## Swinging the Classics.